 Go to: Bretagne, France

 To put it simply: Paris is iconic.
-Comparing another city with a place so lush with history, romance and vibrance hardly seems fair.
-However, Brittany, called Bretagne in the native French, is a less-crowded region of Northwestern France just begging to be admired.
+Comparing another city with so much romance and recognition hardly seems fair.
+However, Brittany/Bretagne, is a less-crowded region of Northwestern France begging to be admired.
 Here you can find more affordable experiences, fewer influencers pretending to be “Emily in Paris,” and all of the quintessential French allure.
-Charming family-owned cideries, miles of beautiful coastline and inspired cuisine all await in Bretagne.
+Charming family-owned cideries, miles of beautiful coastline, and inspired cuisine all await in Bretagne.
 Be sure to spend a day or weekend exploring Saint Malo and Mont Saint-Michel, two coastal towns revered for their architectural wonder.
 With more eco-friendly ways to stay and explore than ever, this is both the cheaper and more sustainable alternative to Paris.

 Instead of: London, England